-It is sometimes necessary for the Council to use covert surveillance, obtain communications data or deploy an undercover officer or informant as part of criminal investigations to protect the public finances or the health and well-being of the public.
+It is sometimes necessary for the Council to use covert surveillance or deploy an undercover officer or informant as part of criminal investigations to protect the public finances or the health and well-being of the public.

 The Regulation of Investigatory Powers Act 2000 (RIPA) provides a framework to ensure that any such interference with an individual’s right to privacy is lawful and can be justified.

-To support the use of RIPA, the Council has a corporate RIPA policy and has developed a RIPA Employee Guide, to assist officers on the use of RIPA powers.
-The documents can be accessed by opening the links under Document Downloads on this page.
+To support the use of RIPA & IPA, the Council has a corporate RIPA policy and has developed a RIPA & IPA Employee Guide, to assist officers on the use of RIPA & IPA powers.

 - RIPA 2000 Policy Statement (Word Document)